 Evolution of Directories

-Directories were once critical navigation tools on the web and for local search.
+Directory websites were once critical navigation tools for local searches.
 But with the rise of search engines like Google, their importance has declined.

 This parallels the fate of old-school phone books.
-Phone books used to be important for finding local businesses, but now they are useless because of the Internet.
+Phone books used to be essential for finding local businesses, but now they are useless because of the Internet.

 Web directories have changed to become more useful.
 They now focus on specific areas or purposes.
 Though not as universally vital, quality directories can still pay dividends for visibility and SEO.